-If you are learning about building niche websites, then you’ve just landed on the only resource you will need to get started.
+If you are interested in building a profitable niche website, then you've just landed on the only resource you will need to get started.

-Today, I am going to give you the ultimate guide that will teach you how to brainstorm, rank in Google, and make very real money from your very own niche site.
+Today, I am going to share with you the ultimate guide.
+You will learn how to brainstorm good niche ideas, create a website that ranks on Google, and make very real money online from your very own niche website.

-I quit my job in 2011 because my niche websites were making over $10,000 a month.
-But does this stuff still work?
-Absolutely!
+I quit my job in 2011 because my niche sites were making over $10,000 a month, so this subject is very near and dear to my heart!

-As proof, I have a site that I started last year that made $2,985 last month!
-The potential is 100% still there to make good money with niche websites, and I’m going to show you how.
+The potential is 100% still there to make good money building niche websites, and I'm going to show you how.

 Let's get this started!